How to Replace a Rubber Diaphragm in Flange Standpipe Gauge

 How to Replace Rubber Cup Diaphragm

 Crown flange standpipe unitized pressure gauges are durable and will withstand the harshest drilling rig conditions.
 With regular, routine maintenance, Crown gauges will last for years and provide accurate, dependable pressure readings.
 Each Crown flange gauge comes complete and ready to be set up and used.
 Each gauge has a rubber cup diaphragm already installed, and this rubber cup diaphragm protects gauge internals from harsh drilling fluids.
 Regular maintenance is needed to ensure that Crown gauges will perform at peak performance, and part of this maintenance is inspecting the rubber cup diaphragm.
-When it is time to replace the rubber cup diaphragm, follow the steps in this video, and your gauge will be back on the line in no time.
+When it is time to replace the rubber cup diaphragm, use the items in our CKT-UMG Repair Kit, and follow the steps in this video, and your gauge will be back on the line in no time.

 How to Replace a Rubber Cup Diaphragm Video Transcript: